spectral_clustering#

 Note that when using eigen_solver="lobpcg" or eigen_solver="amg" values of tol<1e-5 may lead to convergence issues and should be avoided.

-New in version 1.2: Added ‘auto’ option.
+Added in version 1.2: Added ‘auto’ option.

 assign_labels{‘kmeans’, ‘discretize’, ‘cluster_qr’}, default=’kmeans’

 The strategy to use to assign labels in the embedding space.
 There are three ways to assign labels after the Laplacian embedding. k-means can be applied and is a popular choice.
 But it can also be sensitive to initialization.
 Discretization is another approach which is less sensitive to random initialization [3].
 The cluster_qr method [5] directly extracts clusters from eigenvectors in spectral clustering.
 In contrast to k-means and discretization, cluster_qr has no tuning parameters and is not an iterative method, yet may outperform k-means and discretization in terms of both quality and speed.
+For a detailed comparison of clustering strategies, refer to the following example: Segmenting the picture of greek coins in regions.

 Changed in version 1.1: Added new labeling method ‘cluster_qr’.